ohbeomho/OhBeomho/README.md

 - 👋 Hi, I’m @OhBeomho
 - 👀 I’m interested in Web Programming.
-- 🌱 I’m currently learning HTML, CSS, JS(Node.js, Vue.js).
+- 🌱 I’m currently learning HTML, CSS, JS.
 - 🕘 And I'm 14 years old.

-Maybe I am still bad at programming.
+I am not good at programming.
+So, I'm pretty sure my codes are not good.